nikakhachi/advanced-escrow-dapp/README.md

 ## Features

-- Smart contract deployment and interaction using Hardhat
+- Smart contract deployment and interaction using Hardhat in Typescript
-- Smart contract tests
+- Smart contract tests in Typescript
 - User-friendly interface built with ReactJS in Typescript
 - Web3 integration with EthersJS for seamless interaction with Ethereum network